fairDataSociety/fairdrive-theapp/README.md

 - **Dependence on Swarm Network**: The performance and reliability of Fairdrive are dependent on the Swarm network.
 If there are issues with the network, it could affect the availability and performance of Fairdrive.
 - **Data Recovery**: In case of loss of access keys, data recovery might be challenging or impossible due to the decentralized and encrypted nature of the storage.

-### How does it work

-Fairdrive works very similar to other cloud storage services, yet with some big differences:
-- Data is encrypted out of the box
-- Data is owned by the user only
-- Data is stored on a Swarm decentralized network
-- Only the user has access to data and thus controls how data is used

 ## Getting Help

 If you need help using Fairdrive as user, check out [User Guide](docs/USER-GUIDE.md) and [FAQ](docs/FAQ.md).
 See [Getting Started](docs/GETTING-STARTED.md).